microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Installing and Configuring Maven

-{% include note.html content= "Starting with Jenkins version 2, Maven plugin is not installed by default.
+{% include note.html content= "Starting with Jenkins version 2, the Maven plugin is not installed by default.
 The plugin needs to be manually installed." %}

 1. Click the **Manage Jenkins** option on the Jenkins home page to navigate to the **Manage Jenkins** screen, the centralized one-stop-shop for all the Jenkins configuration.
-From this screen, configuration of the Jenkins server, installation and upgrades of plugins, keeping track of system load, managing distributed build servers can be managed.
+From this screen, the configuration of the Jenkins server, the installation and upgrades of plugins, keeping track of system load, managing distributed build servers can be managed.

 1. Click on the **Manage Plugins** option, select the **Available** tab and search for `maven-plugin` in the filter box.